-B&Q offers a kitchen fitting service, or you can buy from B&Q and hire a different installer, or fit it yourself.
+B&Q offers a kitchen fitting service, or you can buy from B&Q and hire a different Kitchen installer, or fit it yourself.
 Often kitchen retailers will charge more for their own fitter, but it can be safer than finding your own builder/kitchen fitter, who is trained in carpentry, electrics and plumbing.
-I was fortunate to know a trusted builder, who was trained in all areas and had a set £ 150-day rate.
+I was fortunate to know a trusted builder through word of mouth, who was trained in all areas and had a set £ 150-day rate.
 Bark offers some great Kitchen fitters in your area.

 How much did the kitchen cost to fit?

-The cost for the 5 days of work for 2 kitchen builders was £1,500.
-This was from my own contact, so a lower rate than B&Q’s fitters and no doubt some independent fitters.
-This included a new sink and tap install (including plumbing), a new oven and induction install (rewiring electrics), Worktop install (cutting the wood), and kitchen wall tiling.
+The cost for the 5 days of kitchen installation service work with 2 kitchen builders was £1,500.
+This was from my own contact, so it was a lower rate than B&Q’s kitchen fitters and no doubt some independent fitters.
+This included a new stainless steel sink and tap install (including plumbing), a new oven and induction install (rewiring electrics & adding equipment power), a Worktop install (cutting the wood and creating the unit), and kitchen wall tiling (decorative wall panels).

 B&Q Kitchen rating

 Overall I’ve rated the B&Q kitchen unit as 4/5 star.
 Are B&Q kitchens any good?
 I’d say yes.
 The customer service was good in-store and the kitchen unit delivery was on time and of good quality, with no missing parts.
 Despite, the items & new units being uncut and needing to be stored in my garage (as the wooden worktop needed to be cut outside to fit inside the flat), I was happy with the final design and the great new updated look.
-A few months later, and there is no visible wear and tear.
-If you need to touch up your Kitchen or get a complete refurbishment, I’d recommend B&Q, from my experience.
+Many months later, there is no visible wear and tear.
+If you need to touch up your Kitchen or get a complete refurbishment, I’d recommend B&Q and the option of a kitchen fitter.
 If you do buy from B&Q, join up to their loyalty card, watch out for the latest offers and use a cashback site.
 Have you found this B&Q Kitchen review helpful?
 If so, please leave a comment and share your experience.

 *Enjoy a free coffee, free beer and almost a free pizza on me with some free codes to enter.